kristian-94/logbook/README.md

 ### Production

-In production we need the back and front end served from the same container.
-This is acheived with some special nginx config to serve the backend at `localhost/api`, and the front end at `localhost`.
+In production, we need the back and front end served from the same origin.
+This is achieved with a reverse proxy, some special nginx config to serve the backend at `localhost/api`, and the front end at `localhost`.
 This config is found in `docker/build/nginx-site.conf`.

 We need to also create the build folder expected in the nginx config at